Karlbovski/11ty-starter/.github/readme.md

 I've only added a few pre-configured elements to help me with my usual workflow.

-The project is already structured to allow localization and multilanguage features all based on [this awesome tutorial](https://www.webstoemp.com/blog/multilingual-sites-eleventy/) by Jérôme Coupé.
+The project is already structured to allow localization and multilanguage features all based on [this awesome tutorial](https://www.webstoemp.com/blog/multilingual-sites-eleventy/) by [Jérôme Coupé](https://github.com/jeromecoupe).

-I might add more features in the future but I'll do my best to keep it a very bare starter.
+I might add more features in the future but I'll do my best to remind myself not to go into the "this has to be more Generic" rabbit hole!! :rabbit face:

-More features and differents structures will be added based on each project's needs.
+This is a Starter!
+Each project will always have different needs.

 # Templates